-WHY FRUGAL AND WHY CATHOLIC
+WHY FRUGAL AND WHY CATHOLIC?

 This year my husband and I have been married for 35 years, and we reaffirmed our marriage five years ago within the Church when we both became Catholic.
-Thus, as we have seen over these 35 years, marriage is what God intended to help couples grow in faith, love, and fidelity; and of course, it is one of the Seven Sacraments within our Catholic Church for good reason.
-In a speech Pope Francis made to young Italians on October 4, 2013 in Assisi Italy, The Holy Father stated, “Don’t be afraid to take definitive steps such as that of marriage; deepen your love, respecting the times and expressions, pray, prepare yourselves well, but then trust that the Lord doesn’t leave you alone!
+Thus, as we have seen over these 35 years, marriage is what God intended to help couples grow in faith, love, and fidelity; and of course, it is one of the Seven Sacraments within our Catholic Church for a good reason.
+In a speech Pope Francis made to young Italians on October 4, 2013, in Assisi, Italy, The Holy Father stated, “Don’t be afraid to take definitive steps such as that of marriage; deepen your love, respecting the times and expressions, pray, prepare yourselves well, but then trust that the Lord doesn’t leave you alone!
 Make him come into your home as one of the family.
 He will always support you.”

-HOW TO START PLANNING
+HOW TO START PLANNING A FRUGAL WEDDING

 WHAT THE BRIDE NEEDED